jestjs/jest/website/versioned_docs/version-29.3/Es6ClassMocks.md

 may not work due to hoisting and *temporal dead zone* - a need for variable to be initialized before it is used.

 Consider slightly changed file `sound-player-consumer.js`.
-Now `SoundPlayer` is a singleton initialized at the very beginning:
+Now `soundPlayer` is initialized at the very beginning:

 ```javascript
 import SoundPlayer from './sound-player'